 - Pain in the lower arm or in the ring and little fingers

-If you have been diagnosed with a herniated disc or other back injury—whether affecting the cervical spine or not—and if a more conservative treatment plan has proved ineffective, consider the award-winning team of expert spine surgeons at Laser Spine Institute (LSI), who can make use of our revolutionary laser-assisted spine surgery technology to help you reclaim your life from the clutches of back pain.
-For more information, or to schedule a completely free review of your MRI or CT scan, contact LSI today.
+If you have been diagnosed with a herniated disc or other spine injury—whether affecting the cervical spine or not—and if a more conservative treatment plan has proved ineffective, consider the Laser Spine Institute.
+Our surgeons perform minimally invasive procedures to help you reclaim your life and find relief from neck and back pain.
+For more information and to receive a free review of your MRI or CT scan, contact Laser Spine Institute today.